InTEGr8or/moral-rights/content/_index.md

 ---
 # Moral Rights

 Morality is the guide to action.
+It pertains only to human choices.

 It is the study of what to do, and of judging what has been done.